Cambridge City Airport: Prospective closure

 In May 2019, Marshall Aerospace and Defence Group, owners of the airport, announced that the airport would be closed to all traffic by 2030 at the latest.
 The Group plans to redevelop the airport site for around 12,000 homes and 5 e6sqft of business premises.
 As of May 2019, the Group was deciding between three potential airfields for its continuing operations: Duxford and Wyton in Cambridgeshire, and Cranfield in Bedfordshire.
 In January 2020, the Group ruled out moving to Duxford due to incompatibility between the defence requirements of the Group and the requirements of the local traffic.
 On 6 October 2020, Cranfield University and MADG announced that they had signed an option agreement for the potential relocation of Marshall Aerospace and Defence Group (MADG) to Cranfield Airport.
-A spokesperson for MADG cautioned that "it is important to note that the signing of the option agreement does not represent a final decision".
+A spokesperson for MADG cautioned that "the signing of the option agreement does not represent a final decision".

+In June 2026, Homes England and The Hill Group completed the acquisition of the Cambridge East site, including Cambridge City Airport and surrounding land, from Marshall Group.
+The proposed redevelopment is expected to deliver more than 10,000 homes, at least 3 million sq ft of commercial space and around 9,000 jobs.
+Plans also include supporting infrastructure, public green space, community facilities, schools and healthcare provision, as well as a possible Cambridge East railway station linked to East West Rail.
+Marshall Group is expected to lease back the airport site until 2029, when its airport operations are planned to relocate away from Cambridge.